Thesis and Dissertation Information

 Flow Chart of Thesis Review and Submission

-We know that the process of submitting your thesis and it's review is somewhat confusing.
-The flow chart was designed to assist you in understanding the process.
-As always, please contact the Graduate School at any time for clarification when you have questions.
+To illustrate the process of submitting the thesis and it's review process, a flow chart was designed to exemplify each step.
+As always, please email the Graduate School at any time for clarification.

 Spring Graduation: April 10